-- Plug the Dissolved Oxygen/Temperature sensor into the Dissolved Oxygen socket. - 2.
-Switch the meter on. - Place the sensor into a beaker of room temperature water, alongside a good quality mercury thermometer.
+- Plug the Dissolved Oxygen/Temperature sensor into the Dissolved Oxygen socket. - Switch the meter on. - Place the sensor into a beaker of room temperature water, alongside a good quality mercury thermometer.
 Stir the sensor and the thermometer gently to ensure an even temperature throughout the beaker. - 4.
-Select Temperature Calibration.($\textcircled{le} \rightarrow F1:Cal. \rightarrow F2:Temp$). - 5.
-The reading from the probe is now displayed on the right of the display, and the value you are going to set is shown on the left.
+Select Temperature Calibration.($\textcircled{le} \rightarrow \textbf{F1:Cal.} \rightarrow \textbf{F2:Temp}$). - 5.
+The reading from the sensor is now displayed on the right of the display, and the value you are going to set is shown on the left.